senthilmm/citation-exporter/README.md

 which has not been released openly (groupId=gov.ncbi.pmc, artifactId=pmc-lib).
 References to that library exist in two class files, StcachePubOneItemSource and StcacheNxmlItemSource; so, *by default*, those are excluded from compilation.
-This is because the default build profile is "test", which explicitly excludes those two class files, and doesn't include the dependency on the pmc-lib library.
+This is accomplished by making the default build profile is
+"dev", which explicitly excludes those two class files, and doesn't include the dependency on the pmc-lib library.

 Building for production is done with the use of the "prod" Maven profile